Landau theory for finite-time dynamical phase transitions: Conclusions

 \section{Conclusions}

-\seclab{conc} Combining elements from stochastic thermodynamics and large-deviation theory, we derived a powerful theory for computing the time-dependent statistics of thermodynamic observables after an instantaneous temperature quench.
+\seclab{conc} Combining elements from stochastic thermodynamics and large-deviation theory, we derived a powerful extension of the Hamiltonian method for computing the time-dependent statistics of thermodynamic observables after an instantaneous temperature quench.
 The approach proves particularly effective for the analysis of finite-time dynamical phase transitions, as it naturally gives rise to a dynamical generalisation of Landau theory.
-The corresponding dynamical Landau potential allows for an unambiguous identification of the dynamical order parameter, and of the associated dynamical phases in the phase diagram.
+The corresponding dynamical Landau potential allows for an unambiguous identification of the dynamical order parameter and of the associated dynamical phases in the phase diagram.
 Our theory applies to systems with underlying stochastic dynamics that admit well-defined thermodynamic or weak-noise limits.

 We introduced our approach using the Curie-Weiss spin model as a concrete, non-trivial example of a system with an equilibrium phase transition.
 For disordering quenches across the phase boundary, the magnetisation $m$ of this system was shown to exhibit a finite-dynamical phase transition in Ref.~\cite{Mei22a}.
-Using our new method, we conducted a detailed analysis of the statistics of the heat exchange $\msc{Q}$ between the system and the environment in response to such a disordering quench.
+Using our new method, we conducted a detailed analysis of the statistics of the heat $\msc{Q}$ released into the environment after such a disordering quench.

-In a finite region of the parameter space, our investigation revealed a finite-time dynamical phase transition also for this observable.
-The transition manifests itself in a finite-time kink in the probability distribution of $\msc{Q}$, and classifies as continuous, with mean-field critical exponent, similar to the transition described in Ref.~\cite{Mei22a}.
-Apart from these similarities, however, the two transitions exhibit very different, complementary properties: The two transitions occur in reverse order and one transition is present only when the other is absent.
+In a finite region of the parameter space, our investigation revealed another finite-time dynamical phase transition associated with this observable.
+The transition manifests itself in a finite-time kink in the probability distribution of $\msc{Q}$ and classifies as continuous, with mean-field critical exponent, similar to the transition for $m$~\cite{Mei22a}.
+Apart from these similarities, however, the two transitions exhibit very different properties.